414owen/piq/README.md

 we want to check that their usage is connected to another value?

 How is this modeled?
-It seems like every (expression?/binding?) should conceptually create a singleton type, which can used, initially just by builtins, but can eventually be exposed?
+It seems like every (expression?/binding?) should conceptually create a singleton type, which can initially only be used by builtins, but can eventually be exposed to the user?

 # Mistakes